infracost/docs/docs/faq.md

 ## What data is sent to the Cloud Pricing API?

-**No** cloud credentials, secrets, tags or resource identifiers are sent to the Cloud Pricing API.
-That API does not become aware of your cloud spend; it simply returns cloud prices to the CLI so calculations can be done on your machine.
+No cloud credentials or secrets are sent to the Cloud Pricing API.
 Infracost does not make any changes to your Terraform state or cloud resources.

 The Cloud Pricing API needs the relevant data to return a unique cloud price point.
 We also send the count of Terraform resource types to the Cloud Pricing API to enable us to better prioritize support for new resources.
 Additional context such as the operating system, Terraform version, type of CI system, and Infracost version are also sent alongside error tracking events so we can identify and fix issues quickly.

 Here is an example request to the Cloud Pricing API for a t3.micro instance and the returned response:

-Request:
+#### Example request:
 ```graphql
 query {
   products(